lucyadhiambo58/Hotel-Aggregator-Analysis/README.md

 **Acknowledgments**

-We would like to thank the Intern Infotech Virtual Learning Internship Program for the opportunity to work on this project.
+I would like to thank the Intern Infotech Virtual Learning Internship Program for the opportunity to work on this project.

-For more details or queries, please contact us at lucyadhiambo58@gmail.com.com.
+For more details or queries, please contact me at lucyadhiambo58@gmail.com.com.

 Happy analyzing!